• Skip to primary navigation

 • Talk to your dermatologist about a low-dose start

-Starting with a low dose can help reduce the severity of the purge and side effects.
+Starting Accutane at a low dose can help reduce the severity of the purge and side effects.
 Your dermatologist can gradually increase the dose as your skin adapts.

 • Prep your skin